-Cephalalgias have a lifetime prevalence of more than 90% and an estimated prevalence of 50% in the adult population worldwide [2; 3].
-Primary headaches are the fourth most common cause for patients to seek emergency care in the United States [4; 5].
-Secondary headaches, although less frequent, have well-defined etiologies, including infections (e.g., sinusitis, meningitis), cerebrovascular disorders (e.g., ischemia, thrombus, hemorrhage), or neoplasias, and are diagnosed based on history, examination, laboratory tests, and imaging studies (e.g., computed tomography [CT] scan, magnetic resonance imaging [MRI]) [6; 7].
+Cephalalgias have a lifetime prevalence of more than 90% and an estimated prevalence of 50% in the adult population worldwide [4; 5].
+Primary headaches are the sixth most common cause for patients to seek emergency care in the United States [6].
+Secondary headaches, although less frequent, have well-defined etiologies, including infections (e.g., sinusitis, meningitis), cerebrovascular disorders (e.g., ischemia, thrombus, hemorrhage), or neoplasias, and are diagnosed based on history, examination, laboratory tests, and imaging studies (e.g., computed tomography [CT] scan, magnetic resonance imaging [MRI]) [7; 8].

-According to the International Classification of Headache Disorders, published by the International Headache Society, there are four main types of primary headaches: tension-type headache, cluster headache/trigeminal autonomic cephalalgias (TACs), migraine, and a group that includes miscellaneous types of primary headaches not included in the previous three groups [6; 8].
-Tension-type headache is the most common, with a prevalence of 30% to 78% [2; 6; 8; 9].
-Typically, tension-type headache is bilateral with mild-to-moderate intensity and non-pulsating quality.
-It is neither associated with nausea nor aggravated by routine physical activity [6; 8; 9].
+According to the International Classification of Headache Disorders, published by the International Headache Society, there are four main types of primary headaches: migraine, tension-type headache, cluster headache/trigeminal autonomic cephalalgias (TACs), and a group that includes other primary headache disorders [7; 9].
+Tension-type headache is the most common, with a prevalence of 30% to 78% [4; 7; 9; 10].
+Typically, tension-type headache is bilateral with mild-to-moderate intensity and nonpulsating quality.
+It is neither associated with nausea nor aggravated by routine physical activity [7; 9; 10].

-Cluster headache and TACs are severe and uncommon headaches with a prevalence of 0.07% to 0.4% and occur more commonly in men than in women [10].
+Cluster headache/TACs are severe and uncommon headaches with a prevalence of 0.07% to 0.4% and occur more commonly in men than in women [11].
 These headaches are intermittent, short-lasting, and excruciatingly painful unilateral headaches.
 The quality of the pain is sharp or stabbing but not pulsating, which typically differentiates them from migraines.
-The pain peaks within 10 to 15 minutes and persists for an average of one hour.
-During cluster headache, patients do not seek rest (quite unlike during migraine headache), but are noticeably agitated and restless and present with parasympathetic autonomic dysfunction (e.g., conjunctival injection, lacrimation) [6; 8; 9].
+The pain peaks within 10 to 15 minutes and persists for an average of one to three hours.
+During cluster headache, patients do not seek rest (quite unlike during migraine headache), but are noticeably agitated and restless and present with parasympathetic autonomic dysfunction (e.g., conjunctival injection, lacrimation) [7; 9; 10].

-The miscellaneous group of primary headaches is made up of a variety of conditions, including thunderclap headache and exertional headache.
+The miscellaneous group of primary headaches is made up of a variety of conditions, including thunderclap headache and exertional headache [7].
 These conditions can mimic potentially serious secondary headaches and require thorough clinical evaluation supported by appropriate laboratory tests and imaging procedures.
 Thunderclap headache occurs suddenly, reaches maximum intensity within one minute, and lasts 1 to 24 hours or even several days.
-Typically, patients describe the pain of a thunderclap headache as an "explosion in the head" or "being hit with a bat" [11].
-Thunderclap headache mimics the pain of a ruptured cerebral aneurysm.
+Typically, patients describe the pain of a thunderclap headache as an "explosion in the head" or "being hit with a bat" [12].
+Thunderclap headache mimics the pain of a ruptured cerebral aneurysm [7].
 Considering that up to 25% of patients with thunderclap headache have subarachnoid hemorrhage (SAH) and that the mortality rate from SAH is approximately 50%, these patients require emergency evaluation, including detailed physical examination and CT scan.
 Imaging tests are used in the differential diagnosis with other potentially life-threatening conditions, such as intracerebral hemorrhage, cerebral venous thrombosis, hypertensive emergency, and ischemic stroke, in addition to SAH.
 Lumbar puncture is recommended in patients with thunderclap headache and non-diagnostic CT scan.
-The risk/benefit of CT or MRI angiography should be taken into account in patients with normal brain CT and cerebrospinal fluid (CSF) analysis, considering that the risk of SAH and death is extremely low in this group [12; 13].
-Clinically, it is recommended that the diagnosis of thunderclap headache should apply only when no specific etiology is identified despite comprehensive diagnostic evaluation [8; 11; 12].
+The risk/ benefit of CT or MRI angiography should be taken into account in patients with normal brain CT and cerebrospinal fluid (CSF) analysis, considering that the risk of SAH and death is extremely low in this group [13; 14].
+Clinically, it is recommended that the diagnosis of thunderclap headache should apply only when no specific etiology is identified despite comprehensive diagnostic evaluation [9; 12; 13].